IWasBornToHeal/rsschool-cv/cv.md

 ---

 At the moment I am no one in particular, however i aspire to get into coding and learn things.
 I can freely speak in Russian and English.
 I am quite dedicated and communicative person with some experience when working with other people.
+I love music and have a decent amount of healthy hobbies.

 ---